vinnyvaleria/SIMRide/README.md

 -- | USERS: Transaction Update
 -- | USER: Show transaction history
 -- | DRIVER: Get directions to and from school
--- | DRIVER: When starting the drive, get all passengers pick-up point/destination (bookingID currently hardcoded -- not done properly yet)
--- | DRIVER: Create hidden driver page to view map
+-- | DRIVER: When starting the drive, get all passengers pick-up point/destination -- | DRIVER: Create hidden driver page to view map
+-- | DRIVER: Notify passenger that he is at pick-up point -- | WALLET: Remove payment amount from passenger E-Wallet -- | WALLET: Add payment amount to driver E-Wallet
+-- | DRIVER : Update if passenger has boarded/did not show up